Hogue/wdi_2_bootstrap_handlebars_demo/README.md

     </nav>
 ```

 Go ahead and copy and paste this above the container in each of our html pages.
 Bingo!
 Bootstrap components are that easy!
-I was kidding when I said these were copy and past solutions.
+I was not kidding when I said these were copy and past solutions.

 ### Free Play